There are many survey sites online. Some are scams and some are legit. Today we’ll talk about one popular survey company: Vindale Research.

 Better Business Bureau Rating

-Vindale had information listed on the Better Business Bureau under its parent company name, iGain. iGain has been accredited with the Better Business Bureau since January of 2016.
-Its BBB file was opened in 2006.
+Vindale had information listed on the Better Business Bureau under its parent company name, Dynata Research.
+Dynata Research is not accredited with the Better Business Bureau.
+However, it’s been listed on the BBB since 2019.

-The company has an “A” rating with the BBB, and has 41 complaints closed in the last three years.
-Most of the complaints I read revolved around getting paid or accounts being involuntarily closed.
+The company has an “A+” rating with the BBB and has over 800 complaints closed in the last three years.
+Most of the complaints revolved around not getting paid or having accounts closed by the company.

 Most of the negative reviews I read revolved around not qualifying for surveys.
 Others commented on the low per-survey pay.

-Vindale Research is a valid, trusted survey company that will pay you to do surveys.
-In my research and personal experience, I found it to be a legitimate source of income.
+In my research and personal experience, I found it to be a legitimate source of income and not a scam.
 And it’s nice that you can complete the surveys at your convenience.